Echinacea: Nature's Cold Fighter?

 Many people who become interested in herbs and natural remedies began with an introduction to echinacea, an herbal remedy commonly used for treating colds.
 Does it really work?

-Limited side effects have been noted, but include allergic reactions such as rashes and increased asthma.
+What Are the Side Effects?Echinacea has not shown significant side effects in studies but mild limited side effects have been noted, including allergic reactions such as rashes and increased asthma.
+Other side effects include minor gastrointestinal symptoms, increased urination, and mild allergic reactions.
 People allergic to plant families such as the daisy or sunflower should use echinacea with caution.

 - People taking immunosuppressive drugs for any purpose